zaz/6.419-jupyterbook/README.md

 the end of the report, but still have it run at the beginning.
-To do that, we duplicate the code at the start and end of the report, using `:tags: ["remove-input"]` at the start to hide the code, but still run it, and `:tags: ["remove-output"]` at the end to show the code, but not run it.
+To do that, we duplicate the code at the start and end of the report, using `:tags: ["remove-input"]` at the start to hide the code, but still run it, and omitting `{code-block}` at the end to show the code, but not run it.

 ## Tips